raydouglass/media_management_scripts/README.md

 Pass `--help` to the subcommands for detailed help.
 Major features are explained in detail below.

-Most commands that rename or move files have a dry-run mode (`-n` or `--dry-run`) which will output the actions so you can verify the results.
+Most commands that rename or move files have a dry-run mode (`-n` or `--dry-run`) which will output the actions without executing so you can verify the plan.

 ## Main tools
 __[convert](#convert)__